cv639-project/theme_rendering/docs/index.md

 $$L_{c_2}$$: Loss computed with higher abstraction of content images in training compared to $$L_{c_1}$$, and with less features in original instances preserved.

-**Conditional Instance Normalization:**

-Original Conditional Instance Normalization
+**Conditional Instance Normalization with cell expansion**

+CIN formula:

 $$
 z=\gamma_s\left(\frac{x-\mu}{\sigma}\right)+\beta_s
 $$

-Our Conditional instance normalization with random cell expansion

 ![our_cin](img/our_cin.png)